 Sally Phillips has played the eponymous character Claire in Radio 4′s sitcom, Clare in the Community, since 2004.
 The first series won the Bronze Comedy Award at the 2005 Sony Radio Awards.
 Series 6 was aired on Radio 4 in 2010.

 Sally has appeared on the big screen many times, firstly featuring in the British film Born Romantic in 2000, followed by Bridget Jones' Diary in 2001.
 The same year she appeared in the American-British Film Four-backed film, Birthday Girl, starring Nicole Kidman.
 She featured in the Bridget Jones sequel in 2004, Bridget Jones: The Edge of Reason, and the 2004 satiric film Churchill: The Hollywood Years.

-As well as acting, Sally also wrote the film, The Decoy Bride, which was recently filmed on location in Scotland.
+As well as acting, Sally also wrote the film, The Decoy Bride, filmed on location in Scotland.
 Starring David Tennant, Kelly MacDonald and Alice Eve, Sally also makes appearance in the film herself.
 Previously Sally won a British Film Council screenwriting competition for her film Fag Mountain (2009).

 Sally Phillips was born in Hong Kong.
 Her father, Tim Phillips, is the Chairman of the All England Lawn Tennis and Croquet Club, who host The Wimbledon Championship.
 She graduated from New College Oxford, where she read Italian, with a First Class Honours degree.